sdabhi23/bsedata/docs/usage.rst

 .. warning::

-    Refrain from using this library if you are trying to query the stock exchange more than 1 time per 10 seconds.
+    Refrain from using this library if you are trying to query the stock exchange very very frequently.
 It increases load on BSE's servers and might even lead to your IP address being blacklisted by them.

 Installing with pip
 -------------------